zorkian/cascade/README.md

 If a root fails in such a way as to become unreachable, presently the cluster stops permitting writes (since only root nodes are writeable).
-Prodstate does not yet self-recover from a root failure, so an administrator will need to designate a new root.
+Cascade does not yet self-recover from a root failure, so an administrator will need to designate a new root.

 A goal is to allow us to determine that the root has failed, and